-On arrival at Paro, you will be welcome by your Bhutan tour guide from Access Bhutan Tours & Treks (Bhutan tour company) and transferred to your Paro hotel.
+On arrival at Paro, you will be welcome by your Bhutan tour guide from Bhutan All Seasons Tours & Treks (Bhutan tour company) and transferred to your Paro hotel.
 Afternoon free for leisure or sightseeing.
 Evening visit to Paro market and town.
 Overnight at the hotel in Paro.

 After breakfast drive up the valley to Drukgyel Dzong, built in 1646 by Shabdrung Ngawang Namgyal to commemorate his victory over the Tibetan invaders.
 Though now in ruins, its towering walls are still an imposing sight.
 On a clear day there is a splendid view of snow capped Mt.
 Chomolhari from the approach road to Drukgyel Dzong.
 Then visit 7th century Kyichu Lhakhang, one of the oldest and most sacred shrines in Bhutan.

 In the afternoon visit Ta Dzong, built in 1651 as a watchtower to protect Rinpung Dzong, and in 1968 inaugurated as the National Museum.
 The extensive collection includes antique thangkha paintings, textiles, weapons & armor, folk arts, relics, coins, postage stamps and a small natural history display.
 Then walk down the trail to visit Rinpung Dzong, which has a long and fascinating history.
 Overnight at the hotel in Paro.